sne-tis-12/Meta-Crafters/README.md

 ## Creating a Token in Solidity

-The myToken.sol program provided in this repository demonstrates the creation, minting, and burning of a simple token on a blockchain using Solidity.
+The assignment.sol program provided in this repository demonstrates the creation, minting, and burning of a simple token on a blockchain using Solidity.

 ## Description